TerribleBrad/Wind-of-Kine/README.md

       - Load : Streamlined Skyrim Violens

 #### Game Difficulty
-- The difficulty in this Modlist is quite a bit harder than Vanilla so I highly suggest not using Legendary.
+- The difficulty in Streamlined Skyrim is quite a bit harder than Vanilla so I suggest not using Legendary.
 I personally play on Expert.

 ## How to start playing